 - Cost plus – Many contractors will offer to do a job at their cost plus a certain percentage as their profit.
 Some contractors may abuse this type of contract by doing the work slowly to drive up the labor cost.

-To protect yourself and make sure you find the best, most qualified contractor for your needs:
+To protect yourself and make sure you find the best, most qualified contractor for your needs, follow these 10 tips:

 Before selecting a contractor, research the project so you know what the job involves.
 Your research should include:

 - the best way to do the work